 This week, I’m here with a little break from the normal: a quick and easy dish that serves two.
 Or, as I say, you today and yourself tomorrow.
 Instead of a giant recipe that makes a ton of leftovers, sometimes you just need a weeknight filler.
 Or a Friday night dish after you’ve eaten all your prepped meals for the week.
-The Easy Jalapeño Mushroom Shrimp Stir-Fry For Two is a perfectly quick meal for you and yours, or you tonight and leftovers tomorrow.
-But not too many leftovers.
-Make sure to pair it with rice or quinoa (jump to recipe).

 Three reasons I love this recipe:

 - It’s easy.
 I love a good knife skills practice session, but sometimes you aren’t down to cut SO many veggies.
 Plus, add all the sauce ingredients to a jar and then shake it up.
 SO EASY.
 Finally, limited dishes because it’s cooked in only one pan.
 Total yes.

 - It goes with anything.
 Eat it plain (for very little calories).
 Toss it on top of some quinoa or rice (brown rice pictured!).
 Put in in a taco.
 We ate it with scallion pancakes once.
 That’s definitely the best way.

 - It’s spicy (or not).
 I love spicy things.
 This recipe has a few levels of spice: jalapeños (required), ground ginger (also required), red pepper flakes (eliminate if needed), and sriracha (just a little! you can do it).
 I love all of them, but feel free to adjust to your liking.

 Another option for prep: wash/cut the mushrooms and make the sauce one day ahead of time.
 With everything measured out, the sauce already shaken up, and the dirty knives/cutting boards already over with, you’ll cut the time to dinner in half!